duleorlovic/blog/_posts/2015-11-09-rails-testing.md

-If you see error `Selenium::WebDriver::Error::StaleElementReferenceError: stale element reference: element is not attached to the page document` it could be that element was removed.
-This could happend also when you use `within #id` and than make expectation inside `within` block.
-Try to move expectation outsite of `within` block or to reload
+If you see error `Selenium::WebDriver::Error::StaleElementReferenceError: stale element reference: element is not attached to the page document` it could be that element was removed, page reloaded in javascript, or when you use `within
+#id` and than make expectation inside `within` block.
+Try to move expectation
+outsite of `within` block or to reload

 ~~~
 page.driver.browser.navigate.refresh